-In addition to being high tech, this unit is also extremely safe.
+In addition to being high-tech, this electric wall heater is also extremely safe.
 The heater grill is made of material that remains cool to the touch even after the unit has been on for hours.

 While this heater is optimal for rooms slightly smaller than other units on this list, the combination of a compact design, wifi connectability, and safety features is hard to beat.